ll-h/genex/README.md

 - [Slotmap](https://github.com/orlp/slotmap) but with C++'s perfect-forwarding

 ## Documentation
 The test cases are the perfect user-friendly documentation.
+For single element creation and access you may look at [this file](tests/generic/gic_base_tests.hpp) and for iterations you may look at [this one](tests/generic/gic_iterator_tests.hpp).

 ## Installation (Work in progress)
 Copy-paste the content of the _include_ folder where you want to use this library.